What are DEA Numbers?Jan 24th, 2020

 Prescriptions that are for controlled substances must have all standard prescription details plus the prescriber’s DEA number.
 Furthermore, the prescription must be hand-signed.
 It cannot be stamped.

-Pharmacy technicians must have a comprehensive understanding of DEA numbers.
+Pharmacy technicians must have a complete understanding of DEA numbers.

 Before taking the PTCB exam, make sure you understand where the DEA came from, what functions it has, why DEA numbers are used, how they are calculated, and when are they required to appear on prescriptions.

-With these details to hand, you should ace DEA-related questions on your upcoming PTCB test.
+With these details to hand, you should ace DEA-related questions on your upcoming PTCB exam.